Our goal is to share information and products that are truly helpful to renters.

 Sometimes a hole is too big or in too difficult of a spot for you to fix it yourself.
 If the hole is more than a foot wide or is bigger than you think you can handle, you might not want to fix it yourself.
 The hole could also expose pipes, wires or studs; in which case, you could end up causing more damage by trying to fix it yourself.
 If any of this is true, it might be a good idea to contact your landlord about the problem.
 Getting your security deposit back is nice, but you don’t want to end up in a worse situation than you started in.

-Fixing a hole in the wall seems like an enormous task, but it’s easy if you have the right tools and follow this guide.
+If learning how to fix a hole in the wall seems like an enormous task, just remember, it’s easy if you have the right tools and follow this guide.
 Remember to go slow, get the right tools, and make sure you use matching paint.
 Follow this guide and you’ll be one step closer to getting your security deposit back.

 Join the Roost Community